Igalia/dinghy/ARCHITECTURE.md

 This document contains an overview description of Dinghy's architecture.

-From the point of view “what gets built”, Dinghy is split in three components:
+From the point of view “what gets built”, Dinghy is split in four components:

 - `dinghy`: The launcher itself.
 Built from [dinghy.c](dinghy.c), uses `libdinghycore`.